 The AMF and UE may only use the procedure defined in this clause if both the UE and AMF indicate support for "Unavailability Period Support", see clause 5.4.13.1.
-A UE indicating support for "Unavailability Period Support" shall support the procedures defined in this clause when leaving coverage and re-gaining coverage for an NR satellite RAT.
+A UE indicating support for "Unavailability Period Support" shall support the procedures defined in this clause when leaving coverage and re-gaining coverage for an NR satellite access.

 In order to avoid a large number of UEs causing excessive signalling load on the network when leaving coverage or re-gaining coverage after being out of coverage, the AMF may determine a Maximum Time Offset controlling when UEs are allowed to initiate NAS signalling with the network, as described in this clause.